ChitambarLab/qNetVO/docs/source/quantum_networks/network_nodes.rst

 A quantum network is constructed from a collection of quantum devices serving as nodes in the network.
-A network node performs a quantum operation on its local set of qubits.
+Each network node operates on its local set of qubits.
-The applied operation can be conditioned upon a classical input.
+Each node's operation can be conditioned upon both classical inputs and the measurement results of other nodes in the network.

+.. autoclass:: NetworkNode
+	:members:

 Network nodes are categorized by their function:

-* **Prepare Node:** Initializes a quantum state on the local wires.
+* **Prepare Node:** Initializes a quantum state on the local qubits.
-* **Processing Node:** Applies a quantum operation on its local wires.
+* **Processing Node:** Applies an operation to its local qubits.
-* **Noise Node:** Applies a static "noisy" operation to the local wires.
+* **Noise Node:** Applies noise to the local qubits.
-* **Measure Node:** Performs a measurement operation on the local wires and outputs a classical value.
+* **Measure Node:** Measures local qubits and outputs a classical value.
+* **CC Measure Node:** Measures local qubits and communicates the result to other nodes.

 Prepare Nodes
 -------------